Understanding blocks

 - Ideal for documents where both page and section organization are important.

-5. Block Chunking
+5. Block chunking

 - Each block becomes a separate chunk.